Amulya-999/vsdsquadron-mini-internship/README.md

 ![1](https://github.com/Amulya-999/vsdsquadron-mini-internship/assets/170462957/fbaa359a-49a4-474c-a2a4-40792fce564e)

 #### 3.Open a new tab terminal and see the assembly code for c code,command to see the assembly code of c code iS 'riscv64-unknown-elf-objdump -d sum1ton.o'
-#### -'objdump': This is the specific command within the toolchain used to disassemble object files.
+#### -  'objdump': This is the specific command within the toolchain used to disassemble object files.
 #### 4.This gives bunch of assembly codes,to reduce the code we use the command 'riscv64-unknown-elf-objdump -d sum1ton.o '| less'

 ![2](https://github.com/Amulya-999/vsdsquadron-mini-internship/assets/170462957/732c1d66-59d5-4199-aca3-331e1ea4e693)